Expectations of Contracting

 • You don’t have regulated crew rest limitations so be ready to fly when they ask (create your own limits and stick to them).

-• You may have trouble getting paid if you work for a shady owner.
+• You may have trouble getting paid if you take a gig for a shady owner without a contract.

 • You don’t know who you may be flying with and what kind of training they have received.
 They may be great or they may have poor CRM and push the safety limits, you won’t know until it happens.